top of page

 • Isolation exercises: 3–4 sets of 8–15 reps

 This combination builds both strength and muscle size effectively.
+If you need a deeper breakdown of training volume, review how many sets and reps to build muscle.

 Rest Times Between Sets